UgoBruzadin/UgoBruzadin/README.md

-# Hi there 👋, I'm Ugo Bruzadin Nunes, PhD
+# Hi there, I'm Ugo Bruzadin Nunes, PhD

 Welcome to my GitHub!
 I'm a Neural Data Scientist at [Alljoined Inc.](https://www.alljoined.com), where I work on large-scale EEG-based image reconstruction and brain-computer interfaces.
 I am also a Visiting Scholar at Chapman University, specializing in computational neuroscience and neural decoding.